 2 large brown eggs

-1 cup Greek yogurt, look for a brand with the lowest sugar content
+1 cup plain yogurt, look for a brand with the lowest sugar content

 Preheat oven to 350 degrees.
-Grease a regular size 9×5 loaf pan or four small loaf pans.
-I have a pan with four small loaf inserts, look for that!
+Grease a regular size 9×5 loaf pan.
 In a large bowl, add the flour, baking powder, baking soda, sea salt and garlic powder.
 Whisk to combine.
 Add the squash, feta cheese, sun dried tomatoes, green onions and oregano, mix thoroughly.
 In a separate bowl, combine the eggs, yogurt and melted butter.
 Add any oil from the sun-dried tomatoes to the wet ingredients.
 Whisk to thoroughly combine.
 Pour the wet ingredients in to the large bowl and gently stir everything until moistened.
 You may have to use your hands and if the dough is too dry, add 1/4 cup warm water.